oracle/coherence-operator/docs/samples/coherence-deployments/storage-disabled/interceptor/README.md

 ## Uninstalling the Charts

-Carry out the following commands to delete the two charts created in this sample.
+Carry out the following commands to delete the two charts installed in this sample.

 ```bash
 helm delete storage interceptor-client-tier --purge